nks1216/ml-midterm/README.md

 ### 4.5.
 Key Takeaways and Recommendations

-Across all four models, three findings are consistent and robust:
+Across all four models, these findings are consistent:

-1. **Retirement contributions (RETCONT) is the single strongest predictor of income** — appearing as the #1 feature in every model.
+1. **Retirement contributions (RETCONT) is the single strongest predictor of income** : appearing as the #1 feature in every model.
 This makes economic sense: retirement contributions scale directly with earnings, making them a strong proxy for high income.

-2. **Occupation (OCC2010) and education (EDUC) are the next most important predictors** — appearing in the top 3 across all models.
+2. **Occupation (OCC2010) and education (EDUC) are the next most important predictors** : appearing in the top 3 across all models.
 This confirms the well-established economic relationship between job type, skill level, and earnings.

-3. **Gender (SEX) consistently appears in the top 5** — reflecting the persistent wage gap in the U.S. labor market.
+3. **Gender (SEX) consistently appears in the top 5** : reflecting the wage gap in the U.S. labor market.

 Linear Regression and Elastic Net explain approximately 28–29% of income variation (R² ≈ 0.28–0.29), while Random Forest and Gradient Boosting explain 33–37%.
-This gap exists because income is not a linear relationship — the return to education varies dramatically by occupation and age.
-Tree-based models capture these complex interactions naturally, while linear models cannot.
+This gap exists because income is not a linear relationship.
+Tree-based models capture complex interactions naturally, while linear models cannot.
 Although ElasticNet does not outperform tree models on predictive accuracy, it provides something tree models cannot: **a direct, interpretable measure of how each factor affects income**, making it valuable for policy design.

-Our recommendation depends on the use case.
-For a bank predicting loan default risk, Gradient Boosting is best.
-For a policymaker designing income support programs, ElasticNet is more valuable because it quantifies exactly how each factor affects income.
+Our recommendation depends on the use case:

 - **For prediction**: Use Gradient Boosting.
 It achieves the lowest error (MAE = $29,747) and highest R² (0.365).
 - **For interpretation**: Use Elastic Net or Linear Regression.
 Their coefficients directly quantify the income effect of each socioeconomic factor.